 The algorithm consists of four main components that work in a tightly coupled restoration-recognition loop (see Figure 2).
 In the first step, we run a standard decoder algorithm; if an image is sharp enough for decoding, the loop terminates.
 Otherwise, the contrast is increased in the second step and edge-aware filtering is applied.
 This removes noise from the image, flattens small structures while it keeps strong edges.
-Next, the blur kernel estimation step finds the most likely kernel which transforms the sharpened image into the blurry one.
+Next, the blur kernel estimation step finds the most probable kernel which transforms the sharpened image into the blurry one.
 In the fourth step the blurry image is deconvolved with the currently estimated kernel to get a sharper image estimate, which again enters the decoder.
-The process is iterated up to five times to attain improved kernel estimates and sharper image estimates.
+The process is iterated up to five times to get better and better kernel estimates and sharper image estimates.
 Performing the loop over multiple image scales ensures fast convergence to the correct solution.

 Similar to other blur removal techniques, we formulate the QR deblurring problem as an energy minimization scheme over I and k and iteratively optimize for one while keeping the other constant.
-The total energy function to be minimized consists of a data fitting term and regularization terms $\rho_I(I)$ on the image and $\rho_k(k)$ on the kernel with regularization weights λ and γ , respectively.
-For the data fitting term, the L_2 norm is commonly used, and different blind deconvolution methods apply different regularization terms.
+The total energy function to be minimized consists of a data fitting term and regularization terms $\rho_I(I)$ on the image and $\rho_k(k)$ on the kernel with regularization weights $\lambda$ and $\gamma$ , respectively.
+For the data fitting term, the $L_2$ norm is commonly used, and different blind deconvolution methods apply different regularization terms.
 The common form of the energy function is

 Our goal is to find a good compromise between restoration quality and restoration speed, also taking into account the typical black and white structure of QR codes.
-We chose a sparsity prior on the image gradients ∇I_i and an L_2 sparsity prior on the kernel values k_i :
+We chose a sparsity prior on the image gradients $\nabla I_i$ and an $L_2$ sparsity prior on the kernel values $k_i$ :